Ranagol/webpage-template/readme.md

 This app has a hand-made vanilla registering and login system.
 The app 'remembers' the logged in user with the help of the $_SESSION superglobal.
 We store here the user id, username, and the users login status.
-Both for registering and for login there is a faily complex validation process, with error displaying.
+Both for registering and for login there is a fairly complex validation process, with error displaying.

 ## Logging
 The app uses a singleton class for Logging.
+All exceptions in the app automatically do error logging.

-## Error handling, exceptions and error logging
+## Exceptions